donovan-h-parks/CompareM/README.md

 <i>Other:</i>
 * di-nucleotide and codon usage patterns for identifying LGT
-* visualization of usage patterns with PCA plots and hierarchical clustering dendrograms
+* data exploration using dissimilarity matrices, hierarchical clustering trees, and heat maps

 ## Install